cemakpolat/simple-iot-project/README.md

 ![alt text](https://github.com/cemakpolat/simple-iot-project/blob/master/docs/log.png)

-5. Predictive Maintenance (TODO)
+#### Predictive Maintenance (TODO)

 An autonomous smart factory necessitates to detect the errorness or the possibility of having a failure at devices.
 The predictive maintenance service aims at aggregating the data from the sensors and predict whether the device behaves normal based on the historical data.
 This component will be added as a future work.

 # How to run

+All project components are dockerized and docker-compose solves all dependency issues among the programs.
 To run the project, call simply the following commands:

 `docker-compose build`